Koredotcom/docs/docs/xo/automation/use-cases/using-session-and-context-variables.md

 In addition to session and context keys, there are Kore.ai variable placeholders for reusable data.
 Select one of:

-**_labels_** – Used to return the friendly label in place of a GUID.
+<ul><li><b>_labels_</b> – Used to return the friendly label in place of a GUID.
 For example, when user data is requested from a web service API, the ID of a project or workspace returned is a GUID.
 You can use the `_labels_` key to show the user-friendly name of the GUID to the end-user instead of the GUID.
 In Kore.ai, a drop-down control stores the response for the `_labels_` key as, for example:

 ```
 {